TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 17/Genesis 17.1.md

 ---

-And when Abram was ninety years old and nine, Jehovah appeared to Abram, and said unto him, I am God Almighty; walk before me, and be thou perfect.
+When Abram was ninety-nine years old, Yahweh appeared to Abram, and said to him, "I am God Almighty.
+Walk before me, and be blameless.